When are the lessons?

 Our clientele includes children with Down's Syndrome, Autism Spectrum Disorder, Global Developmental Delay, Epilepsy, Attention Deficit Disorder, Blind/Low-Vision, Deaf/Hard-of-Hearing, Cerebral Palsy, as well as many other conditions.
 No official diagnosis is required.

 I cannot afford to pay the registration fee all at once, can my child still participate?

-Please contact us and we can work out alternative arrangements (most likely resulting in the fee being waived).
+Please contact us and we can work out alternative arrangements.

 How many children are in the pool at once?

 Depending on enrollment, there may be up to a maximum of 35 children in the pool at once, each with their own instructor.

 Yes!
 If you're interested in helping by making a donation, you can do so here.

 Is parking available at the pool?

 Yes, there is free parking during SWAM Sudbury lessons on Sundays just past the Laurentian University B. F. Avery Physical Education Centre entrance.
 You will see an open gate which leads to Lot 14 where you can park.
 Here is a campus map.